 My Favorite Dutch Oven

 My absolute favorite pot for making soup!
-I've had this exact dutch oven for years and it still looks and feels almost new.
-I recommend the 7 1/4 qt for serving a crowd!
+I've had this exact Dutch oven for years, and it still looks and feels almost new.
+I recommend the 7 1/4-quart for serving a crowd!

 Detox Moroccan Lentil Soup